YukiyamaShizuka/SPONSOR/Signal_Initial_Development_Commitment_Statement.md

 ## 3. Usage Limitation Declaration

 The hardware specified herein is intended **exclusively for the earliest exploratory phase of Signal prototyping and pathway mapping**.
-It is **not** designed to sustain comprehensive Signal execution, Tree‑layer integration, multi‑agent workloads, or protracted stability trials; thus, it should be regarded only as a **transitional sandbox for proof‑of‑concept work**.
+It is **not** designed to sustain comprehensive Signal execution, Tree‑layer integration, multi‑agent workloads, or protracted stability trials; it should therefore be regarded only as a **transitional sandbox for proof‑of‑concept work**.

-All rigorous development, cross‑layer validation, and long‑horizon operation of the full Tree stack must take place within the purpose‑built Dreaming Lab and its dedicated laboratory infrastructure
+All rigorous development, cross‑layer validation, and long‑horizon operation of the complete Tree architecture can be conducted **solely** within the purpose‑built Dreaming Lab and its dedicated laboratory infrastructure
 (**see** [Dreaming_Lab_Architecture_Validation_and_Sponsorship_Proposal.md](Dreaming_Lab_Architecture_Validation_and_Sponsorship_Proposal.md) **for the requisite facilities**).
+**The Dreaming Lab is thus indispensable to the full realization of the Tree stack; absent this facility, comprehensive development, holistic integration, and conclusive verification cannot proceed.**
-**Accordingly, the sooner the Dreaming Lab is secured and brought online, the sooner full‑stage development may proceed in earnest.**
+Accordingly, the earlier the Dreaming Lab is secured and commissioned, the sooner end‑to‑end development may advance in earnest.

 ---